Skip to content ↓

 Autumn

-In Autumn 2, we will begin to learn our lines and practise our amazing Christmas production!
-More information to follow closer to the date.
+Finally, we will begin to learn our lines, songs and actions whilst we practise our amazing Christmas production!

 Important Information